AliJayCarter/dig-deep-construction/README.md

 ## Bugs
 ### Fixed Bugs
 - Heights of cards from Bootstrap library varied in height for the "About" and "Services" section on various devices.
 Media queries for screen widths were added to ensure the heights alligned.
-   - max-width: 425px: min-height for both sections changed to 200px.
+   - max-width: 425px: min-height for both sections changed to line up card bottom lines.
-   - min-width: 768px min height "About" set to 342px and 430px for "Services sections.
+   - min-width: 768px min height for "About" and for "Services sections to ensure bottom alignment of cards.
-   - min-width: 1024px min height "About" set to 230px and 250px for "Services sections.
+   - min-width: 1024px min height for "About" and for "Services sections to ensure bottom alignment of cards.
 - Contact form: Added value="" to ensure user cannot submit without picking a dropdown option for the "Services".

 ### Validator Testing